 In 1989, Lee came to Denison from Lake Erie College in Painesville, Ohio, where she was the head coach of women's volleyball, basketball and softball.
 While at Lake Erie, she also served as the coordinator of women's athletics, an instructor of physical education, a residence hall director and an academic advisor.

 Lee's honors as an undergraduate include the National Association of Intercollegiate Athletics Scholarship which is awarded annually by NAIA athletic directors.
-Lee was also honored as the recipient of the Moorhead State Student-Athlete Award her senior year.
+Lee was also honored as the recipient of the Minnesota State Moorhead Student-Athlete Award her senior year.
 At Kent State, Lee was selected for a graduate assistantship in physical education.